What is the Queenstown Trail?

 The Queenstown Trail officially begins at the entrance to the Queenstown Gardens at the lakefront.
 Circumnavigate the gardens, then head along the rolling Frankton Track towards Frankton, with a coffee stop at the historic The Boat Shed Cafe & Bistro or a beer at Altitude Brewery on the way.

 Continue along Frankton Beach (also a great spot for a swim), then through the tunnel at the Kawarau Falls bridge, winding down the willow-lined Twin Rivers Trail until you reach the historic Lower Shotover bridge.
 Stop halfway along for a photo of Coronet Peak in one direction and The Remarkables in the other.

 The trail then heads down the true left of the Shotover River.
 There are plenty of great picnic spots on the sandy shore here if you need a break.
 The next section does involve a hill or two, so you might want to gather your energy!

 The trail follows the Kawarau River with some calorie-burning climbs providing expansive, elevated views of the valley and surrounding mountain ranges.
 With the hills behind you, it’s an easy roll through pastoral land to the Arrow River Bridges Trail.
 The 80m wide Edgar Suspension Bridge is a true highlight of the trip and worthy of a stop for photographs of the Arrow Gorge.

-Through the Barfoot tunnel and onto the original goldminer’s road that leads to the Kawarau bridge - home of the bungy - and you have officially made it to Gibbston!
+Then you'll cycle through the Barfoot tunnel and onto the original gold miner’s road that leads to the Kawarau bridge – home of the Bungy – you have officially made it to Gibbston!

 Day 2: All around Gibbston, then to Arrowtown